NanmaranS/insta-react-app/README.md

 Open your terminal and run the following commands step by step:

+# Install Dependencies
-# npm install
+npm install

+# Start the Development Server
-# npm run dev
+npm run dev

+# In Another Terminal Tab, Start the JSON Server
-# npx json-server --watch db/data.json --port 3000
+npx json-server --watch db/data.json --port 3000

-# npm start
+# Open the App
+After running `npm run dev`, open your browser and go to:   http://localhost:5173

 Then open http://localhost:3173 in your browser to view the app.